jed208/section-css-parallax-bg/README.md

-# section-css-parallax-bg
+# Parallax Background
-Simple HTML and CSS to have fixed background section while scrolling.
+Simple HTML and CSS code to have a section with a fixed background while scrolling.